Truck plows into Berlin Christmas market

 -

+On Tuesday evening police also released a Pakistani asylum-seeker who was arrested near the scene shortly after Monday's attack and authorities warned the attacker is on the run and may be armed.

+Germany frees suspect in market attack, says perpetrator maybe still at large

-The interior minister of the German state of Saarland said on Tuesday Germany is in a state of war after a man drove a truck into a crowd at a Berlin Christmas market, killing 12 people and injuring 48, in a suspected terrorist attack.
+- German authorities on Tuesday released a Pakistani asylum-seeker suspected of driving a truck into a Berlin Christmas market and killing 12 people due to a lack of evidence.

-We must say that we are in a state of war, although some people, who always only want to see good, do not want to see this."
+- The German interior minister said the real perpetrator may still be on the run.

+- Islamic State claimed responsibility the attack, saying the perpetrator was a "soldier" of the militant group.

 -